kitttn/temptest/Debugging.md

 1. REMOVE POWER FROM BDB
 2. Connect the J-Link JTAG interface to debug board CON3 and host USB
-3. Connect FPC from debug board CON9 to BDB.
+3. Connect FPC from debug board CON9 to the associated device's FPC connector on the BDB.
 Cable is directional.
-Observe FPC labeling 'side Debug Board' and 'BDB'.
+Observe FPC labeling 'side Debug
+Board' and 'BDB'.
 The table below lists the BDB FPC connector associated with each device.
 4. Verify debug board SW5 is positioned *away from* the SW5 label
 5. Verify jumper is installed on debug board JP15 pins 1-2